Frequently Asked Questions

 Who is eligible for this program?

-We are looking for a diverse group of students who are current sophomores or juniors in STEM (Science, Technology, Engineering, Mathematics) majors.
+We are looking for a diverse group of students who are current undergraduates in STEM (science, technology, engineering, mathematics) majors.
+You can be a freshman to super senior.
 The ideal candidate will be bilingual in Spanish and English.
-You must be a current undergraduate student and a U.S. citizen, U.S. national, or permanent resident of the United States.
+You must be a current undergraduate student and a U.S. citizen, U.S. national or permanent resident of the United States.
 You also must have a valid passport or green card to participate in this program.
+You also must be enrolled in undergraduate classes in the fall semester to participate in this program.

 Will travel and housing costs be covered?